 Once you exchange contracts on a house renovation you become responsible for the site and you must therefore have adequate insurance.

-If you are taking out a mortgage to fund the project, your lender may not release any money without your warranty and proof of insurance being in place and should you experience anything such as flooding, theft or fire to the property, having proper insurance will mean your project can continue.
+If you are taking out a mortgage to fund the project, your lender may not release any money without your warranty and proof of insurance being in place and should you experience issues such as flooding, theft or fire to the property, having proper insurance will mean your project can continue.

-When renovating a house, your insurance should include public and employer’s liability, cover for building materials and works, plant, tools, temporary buildings, the existing structure, personal accident cover and legal expenses.
+When renovating a house, insurance should include public and employer’s liability, cover for building materials and works, plant, tools, temporary buildings, the existing structure, personal accident cover and legal expenses.
 Typical costs range from £500-1,500 depending on the project.

 Warranties usually run for 10 years.
 If you plan on arranging a warranty, do it early on as the premiums escalate the further you get through the project.

-How do I Get a Renovation Grant?
+Am I Eligible for a Renovation Grant?

 When it comes to VAT concessions, reduced rates may be offered on residential buildings that have been empty for two or more years.
 You can find more on this in VAT Notice 708.